jsbentley34/checkout/adrs/0153-checkout-v2.md

 A post script will remove the credentials (cleanup for self-hosted).

-Users may opt-out by specifying `persist-credentials: false`.
+Users may opt-out by specifying `persist-credentials: false`

 Note:
 - Users scripting `git commit` may need to set the username and email.
 The service does not provide any reasonable default value.
 Users can add `git config user.name <NAME>` and `git config user.email <EMAIL>`.
 We will document this guidance.